temporalio/documentation/docs-src/cloud/cloud-ops-api.md

 ### Provide feedback

 Your input is valuable.
-While the Temporal Cloud Ops API is in Public Preview, we welcome your feedback.
+While the Temporal Cloud Ops API is in a Public Preview release status, we welcome your feedback.

 You can provide feedback through the following channels: